Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 [Explanation:](https://www.imperva.com/learn/application-security/application-security/)

 #### Q103.
 Which action is most likely to simplify security staff training, improve integration between security components, and reduce risk to the business?
-(Choose the best answer.)Which action is most likely to simplify security staff training, improve integration between security components, and reduce risk to the business?
 (Choose the best answer.)

-- [ ] adopting a "best-in-suite" approach to securityadopting a "best-in-suite" approach to security
+- [ ] adopting a "best-in-suite" approach to security
-- [x] adopting a "trust but verify" approach to securityadopting a "trust but verify" approach to security
+- [x] adopting a "trust but verify" approach to security
-- [ ] adopting a "best-of-breed" approach to securityadopting a "best-of-breed" approach to security
+- [ ] adopting a "best-of-breed" approach to security
 - [ ] adopting a "defense-in-depth" approach to security

 [Explanation:](https://www.law.com/njlawjournal/2021/12/03/zero-trust-security-moving-from-trust-but-verify-to-never-trust-always-verify/?slreturn=20220417191235)